RJAE5/4103-Operating-Systems/Assignments/README.md

 ### AI Disclaimer

 At MSU Texas, use of AI is (currently) at the discretion of the professor, and I will adhere to the rules laid out for each class in their respective syllabus.
-First and foremost, the syllabus for this course [(CMPS 4213 - Introduction to Operating Systems Fall 2025)](./course_syllabus.pdf) makes no dedicated mention of AI, and thus follows MSU's Computer Science Department's general policy, which does not generally deny the usage of AI so long as proper credit is given and the are instructions that allow it per assignment.
+First and foremost, the syllabus for this course [(CMPS 4103 - Introduction to Operating Systems Fall 2025)](./course_syllabus.pdf) makes no dedicated mention of AI, and thus follows MSU's Computer Science Department's general policy, which does not generally deny the usage of AI so long as proper credit is given and there are instructions that allow it per assignment.

 My usage of AI in this course is limited and follows the laid out rules for each assignment.
 "Usage" includes occasionally asking for explanations or quick reviewal processes.
 When allowed, only minimal (if any) sections of code in programs made for this course have been adapted from an AI-generated version, and these segments are clearly marked with comments, crediting those blocks to the respective LLM.